srobo/runbook/docs/infrastructure/requesting-infrastructure.md

 ## GitHub

-When requesting changes related to GitHub, please include the GitHub username of the users affected as well as the names of any teams or repos those people will need access to.
+When requesting changes related to GitHub, please include the GitHub username of the users affected (if applicable) as well as the names of any teams or repos those people will need access to.

 ## Google